dascentral/dotfiles/software/VSCode.md

 ## Settings Synchronization

-I use Visual Studio Code across multiple computers but I want to make sure the setup is consistent across each one.
+I use Visual Studio Code across multiple computers, and I want to make sure the setup is consistent across each one.

 I store user settings, key bindings, and code snippets within this repository and then modify each installation to reference the cloned repository location.

-When setting up a new system, the following will essentially remove the default, local settings and link my Visual Studio Code installation to the version within this repository.
+When setting up a new system, the following will remove the default, local settings and link my Visual Studio Code installation to the settings within this repository.

 ```bash
 cd ~/Library/Application\ Support/Code/User